jayasaisrikar/Machine-Learning-projects-and-more/README.md

 # Machine-Learning-projects-and-more
 This repository consists of machine learning projects that are useful for any kinds of analysis.
-Please only take reference from here, there is a lot to learn
+Please only take reference from here, there is a lot to learn<br>
+The list will be updated here soon!